-Miso Soup With Tofu, Mushrooms And Bok Choy
+Miso Soup With Tofu, Mushrooms and Bok Choy

 Skip to recipe

-Miso Soup With Tofu, Mushrooms And Bok Choy
+Miso Soup With Tofu, Mushrooms and Bok Choy

 When dining out, if miso soup is on the menu, I definitely order it as an appetizer to my main meal.
 There is something comforting about this broth soup that can be prepared in so many different ways.
 Our Miso Soup with Tofu, Mushrooms and Bok Choy is packed full of vegetables but still maintains the broth base that is essential for a good miso soup.
 When we were discussing recipes in the Cutco kitchen, this soup came up as a suggestion for us to try, and then someone mentioned adding tofu.